 One of the wonderful properties of copper and enamels is the warm qualities it give the enamel!
 In image one he has cut out the copper sheet and in image two he has secured the copper foil to the back of his design.
 From here he has filled the cells and fired to the point of completion and of course there is fire scale to deal with but he has created a beautiful piece!

-There have been few masters of the art of plique à jour, most notably,
+There have been few masters of the art of plique a jour, most notably,

-Fernand Thesmar, Gustave Gaudernack, Rene Lalique, and P. Ovchinnikov
+Fernand Thesmar, Gustave Gaudernack, Rene Lalique, and P. Ovchinnikov throughout history.

-that would suggest a side track, a reliance upon tentative worth or speculation.
+He is completely independent from any influence of plique a jour that would suggest a side track, a reliance upon tentative worth or speculation.

 We had a workshop in Wildacers NC through the FSG, Fall 2009.

 This is the project I demo in the workshop.
 We experimented in different backings and each artist chose which method they preferred.
 In this jewel I use pure platinum foil to support the enamels while firing.
 Hauser Miller will roll this for you to.002 ”